 Special Collections houses materials relating to the history Oklahoma and and Native American studies.
-The books housed in Special Collections are found through the online catalog.
+The books housed in Special Collections are found through the Discovery system.

 Indexes to the uncataloged materials are available in Special Collections, and staff members are always present to assist those who wish to use the resources in the area.